rodolfo-terriquez/workflowy-py/README.md

 ## Targeting Nodes

-All client methods that interact with a specific node (like `get_node`, `update_node`, `create_node`, etc.) accept a flexible `target` argument.
-This can be one of three things:
+All client methods that interact with a specific node (like `get_node`, `update_node`, etc.) accept a flexible `target` argument.
+Here are the recommended ways to target a node, in order of convenience:

-1.  **Node ID String**: The full, unique ID of a node.
-This is the most precise way to target a node.
+1.  **Partial ID from URL (Recommended)**: This is the easiest and most precise way to target a specific node.
+Simply click on a node in the Workflowy app and copy the 12-character ID from the URL.
     ```python
-    client.get_node("a5ed28fa-c9f6-439a-adcc-762378b295af")
+    # This ID comes from the URL, e.g., https://workflowy.com/#/b05b8e38b512
+    partial_id = "b05b8e38b512"

+    # The client will search your account and find the full node automatically
+    client.update_node(partial_id, note="This is the easiest way to target a node!")
     ```

-2.  **Node Path String**: A `/`-separated path representing the node's location.
+2.  **Node Path String**: If you need to find a node programmatically without knowing its ID, a `/`-separated path is the most convenient way.
 The client will traverse the tree to find it.
-This is the most convenient way for programmatic access.
     ```python
     client.update_node("Projects/My Project/Tasks", note="An important update.")
     ```

-3.  **Node Object**: Any `Node` object that you have already fetched.
+3.  **Full Node ID String**: For maximum precision, you can use the full, unique UUID of a node.
     ```python
+    client.get_node("a5ed28fa-c9f6-439a-adcc-762378b295af")
+    ```
+4.  **Node Object**: If you have already fetched a `Node` object, you can use it directly in other methods.
+    ```python
     project_node = client.find_node_by_path("Projects/My Project")
     # Now you can use the object directly
     tasks = client.list_nodes(project_node)
     ```

-If a path is ambiguous or not found, a `NotFoundError` will be raised.
+If a path or partial ID is ambiguous or not found, a `NotFoundError` will be raised.

 ## Usage